-Domestic battery, as described under 750 ILCS 60, is “physical abuse, harassment, intimidation of a dependent, interference with personal liberty, or willful deprivation”. of a different member of their family or household.
-Since under Illinois law, it is categorized as a violent criminal offense, successfully defending yourself against a charge of domestic battery Illinois may be difficult.
+Domestic battery, as described by the law under 750 ILCS 60, is “abuse, harassment, intimidation of a dependent, interference with personal liberty, or willful deprivation”. of a different member of their family or household.
+Since under law, it is categorized as a violent criminal offense and a class a misdemeanor, successfully defending yourself against a charge of domestic battery may be difficult.
 Even if you are wrongfully accused, your chances greatly improve if you have an experienced attorney on your side.

-With its broad definition, you could be charged with aggravated domestic battery Illinois even if you believe you did nothing wrong.
+With its broad definition in the law, you could be charged with aggravated domestic battery even if you believe you did nothing wrong.
 In fact, even the lightest touch that results in no injury could still be considered battery.

 A range of scenarios may result in a person being charged with domestic battery.
-Some of these may occur even if there is no physical contact and the alleged victims suffered no physical harm.
+Some of these may occur even if there is no physical contact and the alleged victims suffered no harm from a domestic battery.
 Examples include, but are not limited to, the following:

 - Intimidation or threats of harm